shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 |     Optimizer     |     Adam (lr=1e-4)     |
 |    Batch size     |          128           |

-20% label noise re-labels 20% of the training samples to diffent labels that are randomly chosen.
+20% label noise re-labels 20% of the training samples to different labels that are randomly chosen.

 [The repository](https://gitlab.com/harvard-machine-learning/double-descent/-/tree/master) provided by the authors includes codes for the model and plotting, but they don't publish the code for training somehow.
 [Here](https://colab.research.google.com/drive/1lT2dUqal90NbLVQIGvseyAdKzH19MH2T?usp=sharing) I share the code I used to reproduce the result.

 ### How to Plot
 Plotting was a little bit tricky.
-I *interpolated the model sizes linearly* to draw smooth colormap.
+I *interpolated the model sizes linearly* to draw a smooth color map.

 ```python
 import matplotlib.pyplot as plt